 Yes.
 The staff is happy to direct you to the correct category if you have forgotten where an item came from.
-However, we do not have the manpower to restock every un-rented item and ask that our customers help us to keep the warehouse clean.
+However, we do not have the manpower to restock every item not rented item and ask that our customers help us to keep the warehouse clean.
 A restocking fee is assessed for any items not restocked before the opening date.

 Is the Costume Collection open on weekends?

-No. The Collection is generally open Monday through Friday from 9am-5:30pm.
-Hours of operation and checkout time may differ on holidays and summertime Fridays, so please call in advance of your visit to ensure that the Collection is open.
-Final checkout of costumes is generally at 4:00pm.
+No. The Costume Collection is generally open Monday through Friday from 9:00am to 5:30pm.
+Hours of operation and checkout time may differ on holidays and summertime Fridays, so please call in advance to ensure we are open.
+Final checkout is generally at 4:00pm.